aupiff/brivv/README.md

 ---

-The largest influence on my thinking is the UI of a theorem-proved like Coq (https://en.wikipedia.org/wiki/Coq) or Agda.
+The largest influence on my thinking is the UI of a theorem-prover like Coq (https://en.wikipedia.org/wiki/Coq) or Agda.
 Mathematicians depend on these programs to make certain mistakes impossible to make.
 Similarly, this email client will make it impossible to not respond to questions posed by a user,